-Our recently conducted survey reveals that 70% of independent professionals and freelancers depend on the client's budget to negotiate fees for short-term assignments.
+Our recently conducted survey reveals that 70% of independent contractors and freelancers depend on the client's project budget to negotiate fees for short-term assignments.
 Also, only 20% of companies have standard slabs and parameters to determine the fee levels for independent consultants/contractors they bring on for projects.

 To reduce this clutter, Flexing It™ has developed its own fee benchmarking tool,FeeBee that plans to enable the entire independent consultant and freelancer community to access real and credible pegs to anchor their fee proposals on and also help organisations to better gauge and develop budgets for consultants, and in the process facilitate more successful connections.

 FeeBee, using the benchmarks it has received from independent consultants over time, presents a set of comprehensive statistics that allows professionals to view how their peers have been charging for similar services and how multiple factors influence these consulting rates.